Gardens & Galleries

 Day 11: Matsue

-On your guided day of Matsue, you will visit Yuushi-en garden on Daikonshima island, a traditional walk-through garden with carp-filled ponds, streams and waterfalls.
-In springtime you can expect to see the famous peonies.
-Then the Horikawa Sightseeing Boat offers a fascinating and unique perspective of Matsue Castle and the old-town area through its moat and canal network.
-Get a real sense of the atmosphere of this old castle town by walking along Shiomi Nawate street parallel to the moat.
+On your guided day in Matsue, you will enjoy activities such as the Horikawa sightseeing boat around the moats of Matsue Castle and the canal network of the old-town area.
+Get a real sense of the atmosphere of this old castle town by walking along Shiomi Nawate Street, parallel to the moat.
 And you won’t want to miss the finely preserved buke yashiki or samurai residence.
-There are only twelve original castle structures remaining in Japan and Matsue Castle is one of the finest examples of these Edo Period feudal strongholds, having survived for over 400 years.
-In the evening you will enjoy another sumptuous kaiseki dinner at your ryokan.
+There are only twelve original castle structures remaining in Japan, and Matsue Castle is one of the finest examples of these Edo Period feudal strongholds, having survived for over 400 years.
+Note: You will not go inside the castle.

 Accommodation: Minamikan Ryokan (or similar)